Lacho09/Lacho09/README.md

 - 🔭 Ph.D. in Physics and Earth Sciences
 - ❤️ In love with research and learning
 - 🤖 Robotics enthusiast
-- 🌱 Currently doing a Postdoc in Statistical Physics
+- 🌱 Currently doing a Postdoc
 - 👯 I’m always available to collaborate

 I'm familiar with: